brunoroque06/brunoroque06.github.io/index.md

 ## Humans

+[Timeline of the Human Condition](https://www.southampton.ac.uk/~cpd/history.html).

 The Myth of the Framework: In Defence of Science and Rationality, by Karl Popper, 1994.

-[Timeline of the Human Condition](https://www.southampton.ac.uk/~cpd/history.html).

 Sapiens: A Brief History of Humankind, by Yuval Harari, 2014.

-Extreme Ownership, by Jocko Willink and Leif Babin, 2015.

 Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets, by Nassim Taleb, 2001.